2012 Rakhine State riots: Misleading photographs in the media

 Alleged photographs of crimes against Muslims perpetrated by Buddhists in Rakhine State had been widely circulated during and after the riots.
 Some of the photos were taken from natural disasters, such as pictures of Tibetan Buddhist monks cremating earthquake victims from the 2010 Yushu earthquake, mislabeled as Burmese monks burning Muslims alive.
 These were often circulated through facebook, a popular social media website in Myanmar.

 Aftermath

 Expulsion of Muslims from Sittwe

 After the riots, most of the Muslims from Sittwe were removed by security forces into makeshift refugee camps well away from the city, towards Bangladesh.
 Only few hundred households were left in the ghetto-like Mingalar Ward where they are confined, officially due to security concerns.
 Rakhine Buddhists are calling for further internment and expulsion of Rohingya Muslims towards Bangladesh or the Bay of Bengal who cannot prove three generations of legal residence - a large part of the nearly one million Muslims from the state.
+The Sittwe Jama Mosque was reportedly closed.